21Cricket/nft-music-ui-marketplace/README.md

 ## Agreement

 - [x] I accepted to work with AramisTech in terms of the [manifest](https://aramis-tech.github.io/manifesto/manifesto_for_employment)
+- [x] I accept the intellectual and material rights of this work and I am aware of the constructive efforts and rights of ones.
-- [x] I confirm to insert my image of my face on the website to introduce myself in the section `Overview of the Team.`
+- [x] I confirm to insert the image of my face on the website to introduce myself in the section `Overview of the Team.`

 ## Discord